 Spring Meadow - Proven Winners Scholarship

 Because bright, well-trained, qualified people are essential to the continued success of the nursery industry, Dale and Liz Deppe created this scholarship fund.
-What started as a modest offering to one student in 1999 has grown to $3,500 awarded to three students each year.
-The 2018 recipients are:
+In 2023, we are pleased to award the scholarship to:

 Spring Meadow is a long-standing member of IPPS, the International Plant Propagators Society.
 Many on our staff are active participants in the organization and we sponsor regional meetings.
 IPPS is a rich resource for anyone involved in horticulture, and we encourage you and your employees to participate in regional meetings and contribute to their informative publications.

 National Collegiate Landscape Competition